zenzmatz/homeassistant-bessa-lunch/README.md

 ## Credits

-Created for the your company/venue community.
+Created for the Bessa lunch ordering community.
 This is an unofficial integration and is not affiliated with Bessa GmbH.

 ## Disclaimer